arnavt78/Popup-Prompt/README.md

 On Windows devices, it should come pre-installed.
 However, on MacOS and Linux, you may need to download it at [this website](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-5.1).

-_Note: The PowerShell version may change at anytime in the future._

 **Important Note: Make sure your computer is supported for PowerShell at [this website](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-5.1).**

 ## Installation